-Applications from prospective candidates for the 2020 bursary should be submitted to the Trust's Secretary, not later than 15 May 2020.
+Applications from prospective candidates for the 2023 bursary should be submitted to the Trust's Secretary, not later than 31 January 2023.

-Following a review of submitted applications, the Trust's Directors will select a suitable candidate for the bursary and invite him / her to conduct the research culminating in the submission of an academic paper.
-On foot of the submitted academic paper, the presentation of the 2020 bursary will take place at the Trust's Annual General Meeting in May 2021.
+Following a review of submitted applications, the Trust's Directors will select a suitable candidate for the bursary by 31March 2023, and invite the successful applicant to conduct the research culminating in the submission of an Academic Paper.